Alert

 Administrative tasks

-Follow the 12-1 Cost relief and cost re-allocation procedure.
+Follow the 12-1 Cost relief, cost transfer and cost re-allocation procedure.

 6. Determine if there is a permanent impairment